gh0stpwner/gh0spwner/README.md

 🚀 **Glad to see you here!** &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=gh0stpwner.gh0stpwner)

+<h3 align="center">A dreamer, builder, coder, interested about security.
+Based in Toulouse, France.</h3>

 I am a full-time pentester and ctf player.
 I love programming, reversing, learning and sharing.

 As a pentester, I enjoy using my obsessive need to search for solve hardcore problems, my learning passion for sharing knowledge.
 That's why I like to create things that will ake a difference for someone, somewhere.